nkhllg/infovisu/_sources/docs/home.md

 You can now publish this URL online, such as on your personal website.
 More information about how to publish your book can be found on [this documentation](https://jupyterbook.org/en/stable/start/publish.html).

+## Troubleshooting
+<a name="ts"></a>

+Q1: I get errors when running the `jupyter-book build` command.
+What should I do?
+- It is possible that your packages in the conda environment are too old.
+Try upgrading your conda environment and also the Python packages in the environment.